krmckone/personal-website/_posts/2020-03-07-KramdownNotes.md

     1. The list marker is indented here with another indent following the marker.
-Due to the indentation and lazy syntax, this is a sublist of the above unordered list.
+Due to the indentation and lazy syntax, this is a sub list of the above unordered list.

-Mix results may occur if you use both tabs and spaces in sequence with eachother.
-4 spaces as tab spots is also by definition in kramdown and should always be the stanard in a document.
+Mix results may occur if you use both tabs and spaces in sequence with each other.
+4 spaces as tab spots is also by definition in kramdown and should always be the standard in a document.

-List conent that follows a list marker is some text or a block-level element.
+List content that follows a list marker is some text or a block-level element.
 Textual content is the most simple.
 The output is not wrapped in a paragraph HTML tag.
 However, if the first list content is followed by one or more blank lines, then it will be regarded as a paragraph.
 This will nearly always be the case when you are done with a list and move on to the next element in the document.
 Use an EOB marker to prevent the paragraph tag on the last list item if you want to leave a space after it.

 ```kramdown
 * A couple list